teepee-studios/avalon-sync/README.md

 the same thing to Kitsu, you will end up with **duplicates** in Avalon as Avalon Sync will know nothing about what has already been added to Avalon and will treat the newly added thing to Kitsu as not existing in Avalon.
-* As a result of the above, it's recommended to use a clean install of Kitsu and preferable Avalon.
+* As a result of the above, it's recommended to use a clean/new install of Kitsu and preferable Avalon ***OR*** only a clean/new Avalon install.
     * Projects in an existing Avalon install will be untouched, unless a project with the same name is created in Kitsu.
 * DB Sync is originally based off of the Avalon [docker sync](https://github.com/tokejepsen/docker/blob/master/volume/sync.py).